1wheel/roadtolarissa/source/_posts/2014-06-23-even-fewer-lamdas-with-d3.markdown

       .style("fill", function(d) { return color(d.species); })
 ```

 `.attr("cx", function(d) { return x(d.sepalWidth); })` iterates over every element in the current selection, calling the anonymous function on the data bound to the element (here, a member of the data array), and setting the element's "cx" property equal to the return value of the function.
+By also setting the "cy" property of each circle to be proportional to `sepalLenght`, a scatter plot showing `sepalWidth` v. `sepalLength` is created.

 This process is at the core of D3.
 Elements of a data array are associated with elements on the page, functions transform each data point, and the results alter the appearance of the elements on the page.

 In addition to attributes, text and interaction can also be controlled with functions operating on data: